MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-kubernetes-create-deployment.md

 ---
 # Create deployment script for SQL Server Always On Availability Group

 This article describes how to create the `.yaml` files that you can use as manifests to deploy a SQL Server Availability Group on a Kubernetes cluster.

+Download the solution from [sql-server-samples](https://github.com/Microsoft/sql-server-samples/tree/master/samples/features/high%20availability/Linux).

 ## Before you start